dbt

 What is ETL?

-ETL stands for Extract, Transform, Load, a method of preparing data for analysis by extracting it from various sources, transforming it into a structured format, and loading it into a target system.
+ETL stands for Extract, Transform, Load.
+This method prepares data for analysis by extracting it from various sources, transforming it into a structured format, and loading it into a target system.

-In ETL workflows, much of the meaningful data transformation occurs outside this primary pipeline in a downstream business intelligence (BI) platform.
+In ETL workflows, most meaningful data transformation occurs outside this primary pipeline in a downstream business intelligence (BI) platform.

 Diagram of the ETL process.
 The first step of the process begins by extracting the raw data from data sources like Email CRMs, financial account platforms, Ad platforms, and backend databases.
 Once extracted, the data is transformed in a staging environment.
 Examples of common trasnformations that occur at this stage include renaming, casting, joining, and enriching the raw data.
 Finally, the modeled data is then loaded into the data warehouse